webpack/changelog-v5/README.md

 `chunkIds: "deterministic", moduleIds: "deterministic"`

-The algorithms assign short (3 or 4 charachter) numeric IDs to modules and chunks in a deterministic way.
+The algorithms assign short (3 or 4 character) numeric IDs to modules and chunks in a deterministic way.
 This is a trade-off between bundle size and long term caching.

 MIGRATION: Best use the default values for `chunkIds` and `moduleIds`.
 You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size"`, this will generate smaller bundles, but invalidate them more often for caching.